hsuliz/terraform-ansible-sample/README.md

 # Read me

 Example CI/CD of using AWS, Terraform, Ansible and GitHub Actions to automate:

 - Build, run tests, lint and pushes to Docker Hub if on main branch
 - Onboard, which creates infrastructure for us
 - Destroy, destroys infrastructure
 - Promote, promotes new Image to existing infrastructure
 - Release, releasing new version based on input

+User still needs to create bucket in AWS for Terraform state, private SSH key and Ansible inventory.